Despite reported upswings in the housing market, foreclosures continue to be a big problem for residents of the US.

 How can I remove a foreclosure on my credit report?

-If you would like to try the removal process of your foreclosure on your own before you contact a professional, there are two methods to use.
+If you would like to attempt the removal process of your foreclosure on your own before you contact a professional, there are two methods to use.

 Step 1: Find Errors on the Credit Report Listing